 - Most cards have a max of $10,000

-Debt settlement may be one of the cheaper options because you only pay back a portion off your debt.
-However, debt settlement companies charge very high fees and your credit rating will tank.
+Debt settlement may be one of the cheaper options because you only pay back a portion of your debt.
+However, debt settlement companies charge very high fees, and your credit rating will tank.
 You can settle your credit card debt yourself.
-If you have a collection account you should call the creditor.
+If you have a collection account, you should call the creditor.
 Many creditors will offer a settlement if you make a lump sum payment.
-This way you can avoid the fees.
+This way, you can avoid the fees.

 Pros of Debt Settlement